-- Eight short essays (1000 -1200 words each) on the seminar readings. - One long essay (2500 words) at the end of term.
+- Eight sets of notes on the seminar readings. - One essay (1500-2000 words) at the end of Michaelmas term.
+This essay is formative but receives a grade and feedback.

 One 3-hour examination in Trinity Term.

 Key references:

 The key readings for each week will be provided at the start of term.
 A general text that provides a complementary perspective is: